 Aging is one of those things that happens whether we like it or not, and for most people, the neck can be one of most visually aging aspects of their appearance.
-As time goes on, our skin’s collagen and elastin declines, causing the skin to droop and sag.
+As time goes on, our skin’s collagen and elastin decline, causing the skin to droop and sag.
 The muscles become lax as well, and many people even develop folds on their necks.
 This whole process can be exacerbated by genetics or lifestyle choices like smoking and tanning, but eventually, it happens to even the fittest people.
-Fortunately, a necklift, or platysmaplasty, can fix these problems.
+Fortunately, a neck lift in Boston (also known as a platysmaplasty) can fix these problems.

-While it is often combined with a facelift, the necklift can also be performed on its own to tighten neck muscles and skin for a younger, smoother look.
+While it is often combined with a facelift, the neck lift can also be performed on its own to tighten neck muscles and skin for a younger, smoother look.
 It’s a great option for people in otherwise good shape who are dissatisfied with the aging appearance of their necks.

 The first step of any cosmetic surgery is a consultation with Dr. Davidson.
 During your consultation, you’ll discuss your concerns and goals, and Dr. Davidson will evaluate your situation and tell you what is achievable.
 Then he will explain the procedures available and go over your options.
-Many patients at this stage will wish to discuss combining a necklift with liposuction to remove excess fat or a facelift to reduce jowls, marionette lines, wrinkles, and other facial problems.
+Many patients at this stage will wish to discuss combining a neck lift with liposuction to remove excess fat or a facelift to reduce jowls, marionette lines, wrinkles, and other facial problems.

-The Necklift Procedure
+The Neck Lift Procedure

-A necklift is usually done under local anesthesia with intravenous sedation to keep you comfortable, but general anesthesia is available as well.
+A neck lift is usually done under local anesthesia with intravenous sedation to keep you comfortable, but general anesthesia is available as well.
 The procedure sometimes requires one-inch incisions under the chin to tighten up the muscles.
 Additional incisions behind the ears are used as well.
 After the incisions are made and the muscles tightened, the skin is pulled tight and excess skin is removed with incisions behind the ears.
 Everything is then neatly secured, and you’re off to recovery.

 Q. My neck skin is wrinkly but not too saggy.
-Will a necklift be necessary to fix this?
+Will a neck lift be necessary to fix this?

 A. It depends on the extent of the problem.
 For some patients, lasers or other skin treatments will improve the skin enough that they are satisfied.
 For most, however, only surgery will provide the tighter, rejuvenated look that they’re after.
 Your best bet is to come in for a consultation so Dr. Davidson can evaluate your situation and discuss your options.

-Q. Will I have to wear a chin strap after my necklift?
+Q. Will I have to wear a chin strap after my neck lift?

-A. It depends on the extent of the surgery, but many patients will need to wear a chinstrap after a necklift to help support the skin and tissues while everything starts to heal.
+A. It depends on the extent of the surgery, but many patients will need to wear a chinstrap after a neck lift to help support the skin and tissues while everything starts to heal.
 Some patients find it more comfortable to continue wearing the chin strap at night until healing is complete, while others prefer to forgo it entirely.

-Q. Will a necklift improve my jawline, or will I need a facelift as well?
+Q. Will a neck lift improve my jawline, or will I need a facelift as well?

-A. A necklift will only address the skin on the neck.
+A. A neck lift will only address the skin on the neck.
 That said, it is a fairly simple matter to address issues such as jowls along the jawline through a lower facelift at the same time.
 Since it adds very little extra time to the surgery and recovery, many patients opt to do both procedures together.
 Dr. Davidson will be happy to discuss the procedures and your options at your consultation.

 Q. Will my results be affected if I gain or lose weight?

 A. Small fluctuations in weight are normal and should not hurt anything, but larger weight changes can lead to either stretched or loose skin, either of which might require a new procedure to fix the damage.
-For that reason, patients should wait until they are at a comfortable, stable weight before having their necklift.
+For that reason, patients should wait until they are at a comfortable, stable weight before having their neck lift.

 Q. Do the results last long?

 A. Think of it like turning a clock back.
-Your neck will continue to visibly age after your necklift, but it will still look younger than if you had not had the procedure done.
-If you have a necklift done when you are 40 and it makes your neck look 10 years younger, then when you are 50, your neck will probably look about 40.
+Your neck will continue to visibly age after your neck lift, but it will still look younger than if you had not had the procedure done.
+If you have a neck lift done when you are 40 and it makes your neck look 10 years younger, then when you are 50, your neck will probably look about 40.
 You can help the results to last even longer by maintaining a healthy, low-stress lifestyle.

 Neck Lift Surgery

-One of the worst signs of aging is loose hanging skin around the jowls and neck.
+One of the worst signs of aging is loose, hanging skin around the jowls and neck.
 Loose skin within the neck can age a person beyond their years.
-A neck lift (sometimes also called a platysmaplasty) is a surgical procedure which may be suggested in order to tighten the skin and underlying muscles.
+A neck lift (sometimes also called a platysmaplasty) is a surgical procedure that may be suggested in order to tighten the skin and underlying muscles.
 A neck lift also improves and sharpens the jaw line contour.
 It may be performed either in conjunction with a facelift or as a standalone procedure.

 Neck Lift Procedures

 Depending on the individual, a neck lift may be performed in a variety of ways.
-The following are two types of neck lift procedures:
+The following are types of neck lift procedures:

-Liposuction.
-A small incision is made below the chin and the excess fat is removed through a slim metal cannula.
-Liposuction can be performed alone or it may be performed as part of a formal, complete neck lift or face lift.
+A small incision is made below the chin, and the excess fat is removed through a slim metal cannula.
+Liposuction can be performed alone, or it may be performed as part of a formal, complete neck lift or face lift.
 If liposuction alone is performed, the whole process may be completed in less than an hour.
 The incisions may be stitched and bandaged.
 Liposuction may involve sedation or only a local anesthetic.
 Although the recovery is relatively pain free, patients do experience some bruising and swelling of the neck for some time post–operatively.
-It is important to wear a chin strap post-operatively according to Dr. Davidson’s instructions.
+It is important to wear a chin strap according to Dr. Davidson’s instructions.

-Cervicoplasty.
 This is performed for the removal of excess skin on the neck.
 The incision may be made under the chin and behind the ears.
 The neck skin is then lifted and secured with sutures.
 An elastic bandage is then typically applied to head and neck.

 Neck Lift Recovery